-If you sold or disposed of a depreciated asset for more than its adjusted tax value, please read our guides Depreciation (IR260), General depreciation rates (IR265) or Historic depreciation rates (IR267).
+If you sold or disposed of a depreciated asset for more than its adjusted tax value, refer to our guides Depreciation - IR260, General depreciation rates - IR265 or Historic depreciation rates - IR267.

-Losses from the sale of land, buildings, shares or other property
+Losses from buildings, shares or other property

 If you made a loss and can show that if you'd made a profit it would have been taxable, you may be able to claim the loss as a deduction.
-If the property was taxable under the bright-line test, any excess deductions can't be claimed unless they can be offset against net income from other property sales.
-The Property sale information (IR833) form has more information on this.